Watch For Noncompetes And Other Restrictive Covenants In Stock Grant Agreements

 Your stock grant agreement can have a provision that will not only claw back your gains if you leave to work for a competitor but also restrain you from taking a job at that company.
 These types of provisions, called restrictive covenants, can lurk in grant agreements for stock options, restricted stock, and performance shares.
 They are separate from your employment agreement.

-Until recently, courts have been treating restrictive covenants in a predictable pattern, according to attorney Michael Melbinger, head of the Employee Benefits and Compensation practice at Winston & Strawn.
+Until recently, courts have been treating restrictive covenants in a predictable pattern, according to attorney Michael Melbinger, a retired former head of the Employee Benefits and Compensation practice at Winston & Strawn.
 Courts have been more likely to enforce a restrictive covenant, especially a noncompete, if the remedy for breach is merely loss of compensation.
 Courts have been less likely to enforce a provision that prevents you from earning a living in your profession.
 When the provision gives you a choice of (a) working for a competitor and forfeiting equity or (b) keeping the compensation but not competing, most courts will enforce the provision.
 This is called the employee-choice doctrine.

 Game-Changing Court Case